The-Holy-Church-of-Terry-Davis/holy-api/README.md

 # holy-api

 hello, ok so...
-this is a simple rest api inspired by Terry himself.
+this is a simple api inspired by Terry himself.

 THE API IS LOCATED AT: https://api.thcotd.repl.co